stacksgov/pm/sop.md

       Links shared on call:
         - Link 1
         - Link 2
+      Playlists: Stacks Governance Calls
     ```

+  - Set the visibility to Public
+  - Publish the video
-- Add link to the related agenda issue
+- Save the Youtube link to add to the stacksgov/resources calls table
-- Share YouTube link in `#governance` discord channel
+- Share link in `#governance` discord channel

 <!-- related notes from old sop